| Read Time: 6 minutes | Federal Employee Rights

 Furthermore, retaliation does not just occur between managers and their direct reports.
 Supervisors, foremen, department heads, executives, and anyone in a managerial position or a position of power over the employee can be guilty of retaliation.

-What To Do If You Have Been a Victim of Retaliation
+What to Do If You Have Been a Victim of Retaliation

 Do I Need Legal Representation?